 To find out more, please visit the HMRC website.

-donorflex is delighted to be a Corporate Member of the Institute of Fundraising, as well as a leading member of its Suppliers Forum, which meets quarterly to discuss a wide range of issues.
+donorflex is delighted to be a Corporate Member of the Chartered Institute of Fundraising, as well as a leading member of its Suppliers Forum, which meets quarterly to discuss a wide range of issues.

-More than 5,200 individual fundraisers and 340 charities are supported by the IOF in the exceptional work that they do in raising more than £10bn a year.
+More than 6,000 individual fundraisers and 600 organisations are supported by the IoF in the exceptional work that they do in raising more than £10bn a year.
 The Institutes training, events and advice are also available to non-members, helping them to support best practice across the entire not-for-profit sector.

 First and foremost though, as a member-led body, the IOF remains the professional membership body for UK fundraisers with a primary role in developing, supporting and representing fundraisers.